Stockman-Jr/Creative-Spark/README.md

 # Design

 ### Colour scheme
- * White is the most apparent colour used through out the site, and some light grey shades have also been used.
+ * White is the most apparent colour used throughout the site, and some light grey shades have also been used.
-   I didn't want to create too much distractions since the uploaded art is supposed to be the hero of the site, I wanted make sure they would stand out to be the main focus for the users.
+   I didn't want too many distractions since the uploaded art is supposed to be the hero of the site.
+   I wanted make sure they would stand out and be the main focus for the users.

    ![Header Image](assets/images/header-colours.png)
- * I've used a subtle amount accent colours throughout the site based on the colours in the header image: some greens, yellows and dark purple.
+ * I've used a subtle amount of accent colours throughout the site based on the colours in the header image.
+Some greens, yellows and dark purple.

 ### Typography
   * I downloaded and used a special font called Shine for the site name in the header, as I wanted it to pop.